astrotime/timenomad_app/collections/_appfeed/2018-08-25-vote-for-the-app.md

 present: must
 title: Vote for Time Nomad
 description: Support Time Nomad by upvoting it in an online app directory.
-# Deprecated:
-blurb: Support Time Nomad by upvoting it in an online app directory.
 ---

 ## Support your favourite app by giving it your vote!